DavidEgoyan/GeoCamp/README.md

-# Back-end-geo
+# The Complite 2023 Backend Bootcamp In Georgian
-Learn back end in Georgia from free online
+Learn back end in Georgian offline